Prajwal2001532/Smart-EduInnovators/README.md

 2. Text-to-speech conversion using personalized voice

-3.Batch processing for converting bullet into the paragraphs
+3. Batch processing for converting bullet into the paragraphs

-4.Conversion will be according to specific time duration
+4. Conversion will be according to specific time duration

 ## Features

-1.User can log in and register
+1. User can log in and register

 2. Document/audio files can be uploaded

 3. Convert the bullets into paragraphs

 4. Paragraphs can be converted according to time duration

 5. User can logout